-Investment Process-Structured Finance Obligations
+Investment Process-Opportunistic Investments

-For Opportunistic Investments, our Investment Adviser seeks to leverage the GMS platform to identify investments that fit our investment mandate.
+For opportunistic investments, our Investment Adviser seeks to leverage the GMS platform to identify investments that fit our investment mandate.
 We use the proprietary deal flow generated by the GMS platform to enhance portfolio returns.
 Our Investment Adviser's evaluation of structured finance obligations for investment opportunities begins with due diligence.
 The due diligence focuses on appropriate factors, such as the manager, underlying assets, ratings, structure and key risks.
 Information is derived from a number of sources, including third-party structured finance analysis platforms.
 The structured finance obligations deal committee reviews and approves each deal.
 The structured finance obligations deal committee includes a majority of the members of the CGMSIM Investment Committee and is chaired by Mr. Petrick, the Chairman of the CGMSIM Investment Committee, the Chairman of our Board of Directors and Head of GMS.
 As part of our monitoring process, our Investment Adviser has developed risk policies pursuant to which it regularly assesses the risk profile of each of the structured finance obligation investments.
-As of December 31, 2014 and 2013, we had no structured finance obligations on the Watch List.